projectcontour/contour/design/multiple-listeners-design.md

     - TLS details set - port is the external version of the secure or insecure ports - treat as though no port was set.
 Redirection will be created.
     - no TLS details set - any port other than the insecure or secure ports, allow.
 A new listener will be created if one doesn't exist.

+A `port` setting, if set, will be included in the uniqueness check that currently only checks the FQDN.
+Two HTTPProxies that both contain the same FQDN and port will both be rendered invalid (which mirrors the current behavior when only checking FQDN).

 Contour will watch the `envoy` Service, and check that the supplied port matches one port on that Service, and apply slightly different logic if it's also one of the ports specified as secure or insecure in the config.

 ### Service APIs processing